Flooger25/DnD_Wiki/Locations/Towns/trita.md

 # Trita

 Trita is both the capital and largest city of the [Republic of Ismaia](../../Factions/Nations/republic_of_ismaia.md), and that of the entire region of the [Old World](../Land/old_world.md).
+It is positioned on the east coast of the Ismaian region and at the mouth of the Ismaian gateway/river.

+Trita is a rich city of culture, commerce, art, magic, science, and equality.
+It is known as the crowning jewel of Pulchra as it has become a safe haven for all peoples of the world and provides opportunity to those who seek it.
+In addition, historians have calculated that it is the biggest known city in history and has the largest GDP per capita.

+Besides being the capital of the Ismaian government, it is also the capital of the adventuring world and that of the League of Adventurers.
+Because of this it has become an incredibly valuable international city for those in the Old World, Meridia, and Caelus.

+"Trita is where anybody can be rich, because, well in fact, everyone is."
+-- Arcellus the Historian, circa 299 5A.

 | Geography | |
 | - | - |